ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ### `InitVar`

-`dataclasses.InitVar` allows you to define fields that are only used during initialization but are not stored as attributes of the `dataclass` object.
+`dataclasses.InitVar` allows you to define fields that are only used during initialization but are not stored as attributes of the data class object.
 `InitVar` fields are passed as parameters to the `__init__` method and can be used within the `__post_init__` method for additional initialization logic.
-They are not considered regular fields of the `dataclass` and are not included in the output of functions like `fields()`.
+They are not considered regular fields of the data class and are not included in the output of functions like `fields()`.

 ```python
 # dataclass_initvar.py